-The performance of Nomura's VaR model is constantly monitored to ensure that it remains fit for purpose.
+The performance of Nomura's VaR model is closely monitored to help ensure that it remains fit for purpose.
 The main approach for validating VaR is to compare actual 1-day trading losses with the corresponding VaR estimate.
-Nomura's VaR model is backtested at different hierarchy levels.
+Nomura's VaR model is back tested at different hierarchy levels.
 Backtesting results are reviewed on a monthly basis by Nomura's Risk Management Division.
-One-day trading losses did not exceed the 99% VaR estimate at the Nomura Group level on any occasion for the twelve months ended March 31, 2020.
+One-day trading losses exceeded the 99% VaR estimate at the Nomura Group level once for the twelve months ended March 31, 2021.